Motorcycle Accident Compensation Claims

 If you have been in a motorbike accident involving the driver of another vehicle who fled the scene or left insufficient details to trace their identify, you may still be able to claim compensation.
 This also applies to accidents caused by an uninsured driver.

-Our personal injury solicitors can help you make a claim to the Motor Insurers’ Bureau (MIB), who are responsible for paying compensation to people injured in accidents caused by unidentified or uninsured motorists.
+Our personal injury solicitors can help you make a claim to the Motor Insurers’ Bureau (MIB).
+They are responsible for paying compensation to people injured in accidents caused by unidentified or uninsured motorists.

-We will be happy to assess your claim and advise you on whether you are likely to be eligible to claim, then guide you through the entire claims process, so you can get the compensation you need as quickly as possible.
+We will be happy to assess your claim and advise you on whether you are likely to be eligible to claim.
+Our team then guide you through the entire claims process, so you can get the compensation you need as quickly as possible.

 Out of court settlements for motorcyclist injury claims